Gambit (unproduced film): Re-development and cancellation

 In October, Kinberg confirmed that the version of the film they were developing was significantly different from their earlier plans, which is why the tone had changed from a heist film to a romantic comedy.
 He elaborated that some of the heist elements remained in the film due to Gambit still being a thief, but the focus would be a love story between Gambit and Belladonna.
 Kinberg compared the new direction to Mr. & Mrs. Smith (2005), which he wrote, as well as The Philadelphia Story (1940) and His Girl Friday (1940).
-At that time, Daniel Woburn of Screen Rant opined that the film, which he described as being in development hell since 2014, was likely to be canceled once Disney's acquisition of Fox was complete since Marvel Studios would want to integrate the X-Men characters into their Marvel Cinematic Universe (MCU).
+At that time, Daniel Woburn of Screen Rant opined that the film, which he described as being in development hell since 2014, was likely to be canceled once The Walt Disney Company's acquisition of Fox was complete since Marvel Studios would want to integrate the X-Men characters into their Marvel Cinematic Universe (MCU).

 In January 2019, it was reported that Tatum was interested in directing the film along with starring.
 Tatum and Carolin would have been co-directors, something the studio was not keen on given both had never directed before.
 The next month, Donner revealed that Gambit, along with the rest of Fox's Marvel films, was "on hold" until Disney's acquisition of Fox was complete.
 A week after the acquisition was complete, Kinberg said the film was being evaluated by Marvel.
 In May 2019, Gambit was officially cancelled by Disney and removed from its release schedule.
 In May 2020, Kinberg revealed the character Mister Sinister would have featured in the film, after the Essex Corporation was teased in Apocalypse; Mister Sinister had previously been rumored at one point to feature in The New Mutants (2020).

-In February 2022, Carolin described the film as "a romantic comedy superhero movie" with a R rating and similar tone to Deadpool.
-He also revealed that the film had been cast, and was setting up production offices in anticipation of beginning shooting in New Orleans when Disney shelved the project.
-Both Tatum and Carolin were open to returning to the project and character.
+In February 2022, Carolin described the film as "a romantic comedy superhero movie" with an R rating and similar tone to Deadpool.
+He also revealed that the film had been cast, and was setting up production offices in anticipation of beginning shooting in New Orleans when Disney shelved the project, resulting in Tatum developing a trauma to all Marvel Comics based adaptations.
+Both Tatum and Carolin were open to returning to the project and character, though not as directors, due to Tatum feeling that decision "doomed" the project.